Understanding Simultaneous Interpretation System (SIS): Real-time Translation Technology for International Events

 - The speaker talks normally through the microphone.

-SIS have several main components:
+SIS has several main components:

 Why SIS is Important for Your Event

 Are you organizing an international conference or multilingual event?
-Make sure that your interpretation system can support cross-cultural communication.
-In a globalized world, language is not a barrier, but a bridge to a bigger collaboration.
-If you are interested in learning about SIS further, contact Bahasa Global and visit us to learn more about the world of interpretation.
+Make sure your interpretation system supports cross-cultural communication.
+In a globalized world, language does not act as a barrier.
+Instead, it becomes a bridge to broader collaboration.

 🔗 Bahasa Global | www.bahasaglobal.com